Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 It may help to let your parents know that they aren’t alone in their struggle.

-Step 2: Prioritize and plan
+Step 2: Prioritize, Plan, and Designate Responsibilities

 If you have siblings, each person in your family may be able to provide something different.